0xhaz/RoboPunksNFT/README.md

 2. Connect with the owner address (the original address that upload the contract)
 3. Look for isPublicMintEnabled_ (bool) and set it to true.

-Sample URL as per embedded links
+Sample URL as per embedded links - Please change to Rinkeby network

 # RoboPunksNFT